minh-hoque/ide_2.0/README.md

 - Preview new responses using selected AI models (GPT-4 variants)
 - Auto-evaluate generated responses against original responses or SME feedback
 - Calculate and display evaluation metrics (acceptance rate, improvements, regressions)
-- Send responses for SME evaluation
+- Save prompts and responses for further iteration
 - Iterate on specific questions for focused improvement
+- Entity extraction prompt development and evaluation
 - Customizable logging levels for debugging and monitoring
 - Stylish UI with custom CSS